umputun/remark42/docs/email.md

 ### Mailgun

-This is an example of configuration using [Mailgun](https://www.mailgun.com/) email service:
+This is an example of a configuration using [Mailgun](https://www.mailgun.com/) email service:

 ```
       - SMTP_HOST=smtp.eu.mailgun.org